 MIT Hacking Medicine routinely collaborates with prominent organizations and corporations.
 Examples include The Kauffman Foundation, Massachusetts General Hospital, Emergency Nurses Association, Pfizer, Microsoft, Samsung, GE, Merck, and AthenaHealth, to name a few.
 The group has also been featured in avenues such as SXSW, Wall Street Journal, Slate and Wired.

-The Grand Hackathon is one of the largest health hackathons in the world!
-Participants have one weekend to brainstorm and build innovative solutions with hundreds of like-minded engineers, clinicians, designers, developers and business people.
+- Grand Hackathon: One of the largest health hackathons in the world!
+Participants have one weekend to brainstorm and build innovative solutions with hundreds of like-minded engineers, clinicians, designers, developers, and business people.
 The three tracks are Connected Health Track, Healthcare at Home Track, and Chronic Condition Track.